shallomkanyori/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 - **Task 12: Print (safe version).** Write a function that prints a `listint_t` linked list that may contain a loop and returns the number of nodes in the list.
 You should go through the list only once.
 If the function fails, exit the program with status `98`.

 - **Task 13: Free (safe version).** Write a function that frees a `listint_t` list that may contain a loop and returns the size of the list that was free'd.
 You can go through the list only once.
 The function should set the `head` to `NULL`.

+- **Task 14: Find the loop.** Write a function that finds the loop in a linked list and returns the address of the node where the loop starts, or `NULL` if there is no loop.
+You are not allowed to use `malloc`, `free` or arrays.
+You can only declare a maximum of two variables in your function.